 This conference series serves as a forum for an international community of researchers, practitioners and vendors on all aspects of multi-disciplinary scheduling.
 The aim is to bring together scheduling researchers and practitioners from all the disciplines that engage with scheduling research.
 In order to further promote interaction between researchers and practiioners we have set up a forum that you might like to contribute to.
-The forum currently has 18 posts.
+The forum currently has 19 posts.
 The latest post is entitled Could asteroids bombard the Earth to cause a mass extinction in 10 million years?.
 Or why not take a look at a random post.